 Engineering practices like DevOps, CI/CD, and others help organizations optimize costs and reduce the risks of application modernization.
 However, standardizing the engineering practices involves streamlining processes across the organization.

-For example, you can embrace DevOps practices across the organization; standardize security practices like two-factor authentication across touchpoints.
-This will ensure you have optimized systems with higher cost efficiency.
+For example, embracing DevOps practices across the organization and standardizing security practices like two-factor authentication across touchpoints will ensure overall optimized systems with higher cost efficiency.

 #6.
 Have a reliable data migration checklist.